Purandara Dasa: Casteism

 Purandara Dasa fought the evils of casteism through his songs.
 In his song aavakulavaadarenu aavanadarenu aatma bhavavariyada mele he wonders what is the use if one does not understand the spirit of humanism whatever caste or status one might be accredited to.
 In the same song when relating to cows of different colours and sugarcane of different shapes he emphasizes that one's birth cannot merely decide the highness or lowness of any individual.
-He asks will the sweetness of crooked sugarcane be also crooked or will the milk of cows of many a colour be also of many colours.
-He asked people to do their best in the world, to provide food and charity to the poor, help others and give up attachments.
-He was against the caste system, and believed true caste was based on character, not on birth.
-Sacrifice did not imply the slaughter of animals, but the slaying of one's bad qualities.